 Different editors (and teachers) have different ideas about what an introduction should do and what it should look like.
 At the end of the day, you’ll have to find a way to satisfy them, not me, but I would recommend that you take seriously the idea that an introduction occupies the first few minutes of your reader’s attention, after which you either still have it or have lost it.
 Indeed, I can be more precise than that.
 Think of your introduction as a way of making the most of the first three minutes of your reader’s attention.
-In that time you will have to evoke a world, invoke a science, a provoke a thought that gives your desired reader a reason to keep reading.
+In that time you will have to evoke a world, invoke a science, and provoke a thought that gives your desired reader a reason to keep reading.
 To this end, here are three paragraphs you should consider writing.

 To evoke a world, write about the common real-world problem that your research bears upon.
 What is going on in society that your research tries to better understand?
 Don’t write about your research, however; just describe the world as it exists independently of, but relevant to, your research.
 This paragraph can be journalistic or historical, anecdotal or statistical, personal or political.
 The important thing is to evoke a world that the reader recognizes by way of a problem the reader takes seriously.
 Also, since the problem itself will be familiar, it’s important to provide enough detail to demonstrate that you are knowledgeable about it.
 The reader should not find what you are saying hard to believe, but should come to a better more detailed understanding of the subject after reader it.
 The sky should be blue in this world, as it is in the reader’s, but in may well be “azure” as well.